01kazu/energy_drink_survey_analysis/README.md

   4. The column **Brand_perception** of the [fact_survey_responses.csv](assets/datasets/fact_survey_responses.csv) dataset indicates what respondents who answered Yes to the **heard_before** column think of our product.
 Respondents who answered No to the **Heard_before** column should not have any response in the **Brand_perception** column.
 This has to be corrected.

 # Data Cleaning
-- The pandas and the numpy packages in the python programming language will be used to change values of the columns to expected Null values.
+- The pandas and the numpy packages in the python programming language will be used to change the values of the columns to expected Null values.
 These are the conditions:

 | Condition | Column Name | Expected Value |
 | --- | --- | --- |